ebellm/pyraf-dbsp/README.md

 ### Known Problems & Limitations:
+* expects FeAr and (simulataneous) HeNeAr arcs in the 0.5 arcsec slit
 * any absorption features in the "featureless" telluric calibration will become emission features in the corrected spectrum
 * fluxing is not correcting for extinction?
 * only one object can be extracted from a given image